-Evidence may include procedures for recording the attendance and absences for all students, regardless of their age.
+Evidence may include procedures for recording the attendance and absences for all students, regardless of their age or mode of delivery (e.g. face-to-face or online learning).

 The school monitors the attendance of each student at school and at classes and has in place processes to minimise non-attendance and to keep parents or guardians and the education authority informed as required by legislation.